ed-kung/CSUN-Econ-433/docs/labs/lab03.md

 	*Hint*: `COUNTYFIP` is the variable that contains the county codes.

-- Upload the script to the Lab 03 Assignment.
+- Upload the script to the Lab 03 Script assignment.

-- Take the Lab 03 Quiz.

 ---